-The Museum of Comparative Zoology (MCZ), the Harvard University Herbaria (HUH), and the Arnold Arboretum of Harvard University (AA) are pleased to award grants in support of faculty-supervised research by Harvard College undergraduates.
+The Museum of Comparative Zoology (MCZ), the Harvard University Herbaria (HUH), and the Arnold Arboretum of Harvard University (AA) are pleased to award grants in support of faculty (tenure track)-supervised research by Harvard College undergraduates.
 Projects in any subject area are eligible for support, although priority may be given to projects that utilize MCZ, HUH, or AA research collections, laboratories and other facilities, and to related fieldwork.
 Funds from the HUH are primarily available to support projects in the field of plant biology; funds from the AA primarily target research that utilizes its living collections.
 Projects that facilitate senior honors theses or associated preliminary studies are particularly encouraged.

 Applications must be submitted electronically through CARAT (Centralized Application for Research and Travel).
 You can begin your work, save it, and return to it at a later time.
 Applications are due by 5 pm on the due date.
 Late and/or incomplete applications will not be accepted.
 To apply, please submit the following via CARAT:

 - Research proposal (approx. 750 words) with citations.
 Proposals should describe the project's goals, the specific plan and timeline to accomplish those goals, and identify a Harvard faculty member who has agreed to supervise the project and explain his/her role in the project

 - Transcript (unofficial accepted)